Source-Free Domain Adaptation for RGB-D Semantic Segmentation with Vision Transformers: Introduction

-The proposed approach tackles the multimodal source-free domain adaptation task by introducing several provisions into a vision transformer architecture for semantic segmentation.
-It works at the input level through domain stylization, on the internal network representation tackling the multi-modal setting with a modified attention module of the transformer and at the output stage through a depth-guided self-teaching strategy.
-We validated it on standard RGB-D benchmarks and the employed provisions allow to effectively tackle the source-free domain adaptation task.
+The proposed approach tackles the multimodal source-free domain adaptation task by introducing several provisions into a vision transformer architecture for semantic segmentation. \giulia{The method involves distinct stages for both pre-training and adaptation.
+In the preliminary pre-training phase, we employ a domain stylization to tailor the input data, thereby enhancing the adaptability of the model.
+Within the internal network representation, we introduce modifications to the attention module of the transformer to handle the multimodal nature of the data effectively in both stages.
+Finally, during adaptation, our approach integrates a depth-guided self-teaching strategy to refine the segmentation results.} We validated it on standard RGB-D benchmarks and the employed provisions allow to tackle the source-free domain adaptation task effectively.

 After discussing the related works in Section \ref{sec:relworks}, we will introduce the main components of our method in Section \ref{sec:method}, detailing the input (Section \ref{sec:input_level}), feature (Section \ref{sec:output_level}) and output (Section \ref{sec:output_level}) level provisions.
 Finally, we present the experimental results and ablation studies in Section \ref{sec:results} and draw the conclusions (Section \ref{sec:conclusions}).